martinsabo2/azure-gallery/README.md

-# azure-gallery
+# Azure Compute Gallery

-Instructions how to use Azure Compute Gallery
+Instructions how to use Azure Compute Gallery.